totalspectrum/llvm-propeller2/wiki.md

 The starting point of the Propeller Standard Library exists in p2_dev_tests/p2lib.
 This needs A LOT of work still and community agreement on what it should do.

 There are a few things that intersect between the two Libraries (such as I/O FILE drivers for serial, etc).
 TBD on where this will go or how to implement it portably, but that problem is outside of the scope of this project (for now).

+### Known Issues

+- Jump tables don't work.
+Make sure to compile with -fno-jump-tables or else switch statements won't work.
+- There's an issue somewhere with relocating symbols stored in .rodata (i.e if you try to do something like `struct_t a = {a_global_value}`), `a_global_value` won't get re-located correctly by the linker and the resulting code doesn't work. workaround is to explicitly set the value in a to `a_global_value`, i.e. `a.val = a_global_value`.
+- mod operator gets lowered to multiplication/division/subtraction, which seems to sometimes not return the correct value.
+For instance, if writing a printf implementation, and we want to get the character for a given digit, we might do something like `"0123456789abcdef"[n % base]`. `n % base` seems to have some high bits set to 1 (seemingly random).
+I believe this is a result of how multiplication is done and the issue is the representation of the mul instruction in the backend. to be explored more.